jpmelos/dotfiles/README.md

 to your `~/.bashrc` file to get working bash configuration.

 If you want to update all your `~/devel/` git repositories once a day, add this line to your cron.
-Your github remote repositories must be named `github`.
+All repositories must have the same remote name.
+For example, `github`.

-	@daily ~/update_github.sh ~/devel github
+	@daily ~/update_remote.sh ~/devel <remote name>